 Con: Tiny Homes Are Difficult to Live in if You're Disabled

 Disabled people may have their own difficulties with tiny homes that others may not think about.
-If you're in a wheelchair, it can unfortunately limit your options for getting around a tiny house.
-Homes with lofts are out of the question, so you will have to design a home that suits your needs, and this may cost more money, or may require you to use more space.
-Disabled people may not have the luxury of being able to build their own home, so they will need to hire labor.
+If you're in a wheelchair, it can, unfortunately, limit your options for getting around a tiny house.
+Homes with lofts are out of the question, so you will have to design a home that suits your needs, and this may cost more money or may require you to use more space.
+Disabled people may not have the luxury of being able to build their own homes, so they will need to hire labor.
 If you have medical difficulties, getting out in the case of an emergency may be harder than in a traditional home with more ways out of the building.
 Anxiety and depression may be made worse by living in such a small space.
 Look at your needs and capabilities before choosing to build a tiny house.

 My Personal Opinion on Living Tiny

 For me personally, a tiny house would be a great option.
 As a millennial who needs to live frugally in order to save for the future, having a minimal mortgage or not having a mortgage at all is very appealing.
 The environmental benefits are also a great thing, and I think that tiny houses will continue to grow in popularity in this changing world.
 I’m an introvert who plans to stay single, so I wouldn’t have to compromise for anyone else’s lifestyle.
 Being able to design a custom house is extremely fun, and I would love to have a place that is mine in every way.

 Tiny houses are an amazing solution for some, but they are not for everyone.
 There are many pros and cons to living in a tiny home, but ultimately it depends on you, your preferences, and your situation.